ViDA-UGC

 @misc{liao2025vidaugcdetailedimagequality,

-title={ViDA-UGC: Detailed Image Quality Analysis via Visual Distortion Assessment for UGC Images},
+title={ViDA-UGC: Detailed Image Quality Analysis via Visual Distortion Assessment for User-Generated Content},

-author={Wenjie Liao and Jieyu Yuan and Yifang Xu and Chunle Guo and Zilong Zhang and Jihong Li and Jiachen Fu and Haotian Fan and Tao Li and Junhui Cui and Chongyi Li},
+author={Wenjie Liao and Jieyu Yuan and Yifang Xu and Chunle Guo and Jihong Li and Zilong Zhang and Jiachen Fu and Haotian Fan and Chongyi Li},

 year={2025},